Managing to Fail

 Instead, they took a special inter-EU deal with the Czech Republic, and started over from the beginning; spending several hundred million more dollars to redo the work we had already done (and several billion dollars in total), only with mostly EU workers, in Prague.

 I don’t believe I’m violating my confidentiality agreements to tell you that DHL was the worst managed company I have ever seen; and that’s really saying something, as I’ve worked primarily in financial, medical, defense, and government.
+It is businesses like these that need to implement the right software to keep on top of management needs.
+In fact, they can Learn more about this over at firmex.com.
+Technological solutions and corporate software can be extremely beneficial to a business looking to get back in the game after a bout of less than satisfactory performances.
+Check out Profit to see what areas they can improve in your business.

 The essential conflict was that at all times, DHL was managing to the interests not of making the American operations successful (or rather keeping those operations successful, as they had been originally); but of protecting the jobs of German workers, in Germany.